chazeon/xtctool/README.md

 - Adjust XTH thresholds in config.toml
 - For dark images: decrease thresholds
 - For light images: increase thresholds

+**Issue: Wrong size/aspect ratio or cropping**
+- **Manual resolution tuning required**: The PDF rendering resolution must be manually matched to your target display dimensions
+- Calculate the appropriate DPI based on your PDF's page size to fit the target resolution (e.g., 480×800)
+- For example: A Letter-size PDF (8.5"×11") at 144 DPI renders to ~1224×1584 pixels, which needs scaling to fit 480×800
+- Adjust `resolution` in config.toml to achieve the desired output size
+- Refer to the [format specification][format-spec] for display dimension requirements

 **Issue: Upload fails**
 - Check device IP: `ping 192.168.1.100`